isaacbernat/presentations/optimise/final.md

 <div style="margin-left:-4rem" ><img src="./images/img_v03ii.py.png" width="110%"/></div>

 ???
-Short-circuiting consists on arranging parameters so the ones more likely to fail (and/or cheaper to compute) are evaluated first (last in case of OR chains).
+Short-circuiting consists on arranging parameters so the ones more likely to fail (and/or cheaper to compute) are evaluated first (last in case of `or` chains).
 Keep in mind that it may affect branch prediction on modern CPUs.
+Because modern CPUs may execute instructions **Out Of Order**, a correct prediction will speed up the result considerably, as a lot of work that would need to be done will have already been performed behind the scenes by the time the condition is evaluated.
+So even if the number of "effective" instructions may be smaller, if the ratio of incorrect branch predictions is high the resulting code can be slower than another with apparently more instructions evaluated, as they will not be discarded as often being useless work.

 In our example we move the expensive gcd to the end and the cheap integer comparison first.